kevinpoitra/ll-connect3/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v2.0 (GPLv2) - see the [LICENSE](LICENSE) file for details.

+**Note**: This project uses the OpenRGB protocol, which requires GPLv2 licensing for compatibility.

 ## Acknowledgments

 - **Lian Li**: For the original L-Connect 3 design inspiration
+- **OpenRGB**: For the RGB lighting protocol implementation
 - **Qt Framework**: For the excellent cross-platform GUI framework
 - **QCustomPlot**: For the professional plotting capabilities